New Jersey Personal Injury Law and Settlements

 But not every dog bite case is a slam dunk, even with strict liability.
 The Dog Bite Statute establishes strict liability but does not preclude a defendant from using the plaintiff’s fault as a defense.
 Indeed, a defendant can employ the allocation-of-fault provisions found in the Comparative Negligence Act, N.J.S.A.
 2A:15-5.2(a), within a lawsuit brought under the Dog Bite Statute.

-New Jersey Car Accident Claims
+New Jersey Car Accident Law

 Standard Car Insurance in New Jersey

-Basic Car Insurance in New Jersey
+Basic Car Insurance in New Jersey: Limited Protection

 When Can You File a Car Accident Lawsuit in New Jersey?